open/close all folders

 - Pacific Rim starts off with Raleigh already being a pilot who has to be The Mentor to a new partner.

-- The James Bond films, from Dr. No through Pierce Brosnan's Bond character, had 007 pretty much established as an ace agent who could do incredible feats and was at the top of his savvy and game.
-It was only the recent three Daniel Craig-as-Bond movies that actually showed a new 007 making rookie mistakes, paying a price, and learning from them.
+- The James Bond films, from Dr. No through Pierce Brosnan's Bond character, had 007 established as an ace agent who could do incredible feats and was at the top of his savvy and game.
+It was only the three Daniel Craig-as-Bond movies that showed a new 007 making rookie mistakes, paying a price, and learning from them.
+Even then, he is still demonstrates an impressive set of skills and level of physical fitness that he already possessed, which - if it follows the rough canon of the series - he got from being Cambridge educated and spending time in the Navy (possibly as a commando), amongst other misadventures.

 - Dom is already an accomplished dream thief at the beginning of Inception, the plot is about all the baggage he's accumulated over the years in his profession.
 He even serves as The Mentor to the Audience Surrogate.